Ball of the Foot Pain

 - The toe could be swollen for many reasons, including trauma.
 Learn how to treat them!

-- If it is just 1 foot, this may mean an injury, but if it is both feet this may mean you’re having swelling throughout your whole body or that you are damaging both equally.
+- If it is just 1 foot, this may mean an injury, but if it is both feet, this may mean you have swelling throughout your whole body or that you are damaging both equally.

 - The swollen toe can potentially be dangerous, so make sure to see your podiatrist if this is a long-term problem for you.

 - A corn is a hard pebble-like callus that forms on the tip, on top, and in between the toes.
 Learn how to treat them!

 - This is like a more concentrated and focused callus that digs into your skin.

 - A callus is usually associated with corns and hammertoes on your toes.
 Learn how to treat them!

 - If there is a hard spot in the middle, this can be a corn.

 - These develop in the most pressure-packed regions of your foot.